purton-tech/rust-on-nails/rustonnails.org/content/docs/getting-started/forms.md

 template = "docs/page.html"

 [extra]
-lead = 'AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme <a href="https://github.com/h-enk/doks">Doks</a> for Zola.' toc = true top = false
+toc = true
+top = false
 +++

-## Forms

 [Axum](https://github.com/tokio-rs/axum) has support for [Handlers](https://docs.rs/axum/latest/axum/handler/index.html).
 We can use those in a lot of different ways and one way is for form implementations.
 The example below shows how we use a struct to handle the form data passed in to the `accept_form` function.